 The Bottom Line

-To mitigate risks and stay on point, we recommend giving learners partial-design responsibility within an overall design construct rather than the total-design responsibility.
+To mitigate project risks and stay on point, we recommend giving learners partial-design responsibility within an overall design construct rather than the total-design responsibility.
 So next time someone asks if less instructional design may result in more learning, tell them Yes!
 There is a better way.

 To learn more about learner-led training design principles, download Research-Backed Faster, Better and Cheaper Instructional Design Best Practices